rail2025/AetherDraw/README.md

     🗑️ Deletes rooms on timeout or when empty.

-    ❌ No persistent storage, no logs, no user tracking.
+    ❌ No personal information is ever logged or stored.

     📜 No session tokens, cookies, or identifiers.